ivan-hc/Bottles-appimage/README.md

 4. The Arch Linux container named "conty.sh", it contains Bottles, WINE and grafic drivers

 Points 1, 2 and 3 are the essential elements of any AppImage.

+The script "conty.sh" (4) is the big one among the elements of this AppImage (1,2 GB).

+For suggestion on how to reduce this, visit my fork at https://github.com/ivan-hc/Conty, any help is appreciate.

 ---------------------------------